Beef Wellington Recipe

-Many people have only experienced an entirely forgettable beef Wellington at a wedding or any variety of stuffy banquet dinner.
+A classic beef wellington recipe is usually served at a wedding or any variety of stuffy banquet dinners.
 With layers of pâté, mushroom duxelles, sometimes prosciutto, and puff pastry wrapped around a tenderloin, beef Wellington can be a meat marriage made in either heaven or hell.
 This recipe is the heavenly version.

 This recipe was featured as part of our Last Kodachrome Christmas menu.